partners for life

 UK Pension Transfer

-At McKinley Plowman, we make it easy for UK migrants and returning expats to arrange Company or Personal Pension transfers.
+At McKinley Plowman, our partnership with Pension Transfer Specialists makes it easy for UK migrants and returning expats to arrange Company or Personal Pension transfers.

 Which funds can be transferred?

 Almost all personal and company pension funds, including deferred benefits, AVC’s and preserved benefits can be transferred so long as:

 - Your fund is not a Public Sector fund i.e. NHS, Teachers or Police Pension fund, as these funds can no longer be transferred.

 - The funds haven’t started paying you an annual pension or annuity.

 - The funds are transferred into a QROPS Australian superannuation fund, if available.

 We cannot transfer the UK State Age Pension, but we can assist in enhancing your entitlement by making additional voluntary contributions.